 Planning for emergencies, such as a hurricane is like buying insurance: you pay into an account and hope you’ll never have to use it.
 But life happens.
-Having money in the bank to cover those unexpected expenses can reduce stress and keep you from relying on credit cards and loans to keep your life afloat.
+Having money in the bank to cover those unexpected expenses.
+It can also help reduce stress and keep you from relying on credit cards and loans to keep your life afloat.

-Here are four easy and effective ways to establish and maintain an emergency fund:
+Since the 2022 hurricane season is upon us, here are four easy and effective ways to establish and maintain a hurricane emergency fund.

-We hope that you and your family are recovering physically, mentally and financially after Hurricane Dorian.
+We hope that you and your family are recovering physically, mentally and financially after last year’s hurricane season.
 These tips are useful in case of a natural disaster, unexpected injury, or just an unfortunate expense such as a car breaking down that you did not expect.
 Having a hurricane emergency fund tucked away is important in these situations and many others.

 If you have any questions, then contact us online or call us at (813) 915-1110.
 A member of our team will be happy to speak with you.